 Few timepieces look as cool as a skeleton watch.
 After all, if you're going to invest in the quality craftsmanship that comes from an automatic watch, why not show it off?
 Stuhrling's entry into the skeleton watch market doesn't come with all the bells and whistles you'd find with a diving watch or a Swiss watch, but it's an absolutely stunning piece of work.
 And there are a few neat features available despite the guts of the watch sitting front and center.
 A separate dial allows you to track the hours in a different time zone, a great convenience for international business people.
 The top dial, meanwhile, makes use of a beautiful display that accurately shifts through the night and day cycle.
 The luxury design apparent on the face extends to the strap as well.
 It's made of embossed alligator leather and secured with a stainless steel buckle.

 10. Seiko Men’s SNK809 Seiko 5 Automatic

 Seiko automatic watches are some of the most popular options around, and the Seiko 5 SNK809 has consistently been one of the most popular wristwatches in the world for years.
-It doesn't sport an expansive list of features or a design that will aw your friends and family, but it's a reliable choice that's available for an eminently reasonable price.
+It doesn't sport an expansive list of features or a design that will awe your friends and family, but it's a reliable choice that's available for an eminently reasonable price.
 As far as automatic watches under $200 are concerned, this may be the best around.
 It sports all the standard features you'd want from an all-around wristwatch: water resistance, a day and date window, and a precise automatic mechanism.
-And the design here is top notch.
-The face itself is easy to read but understated, and the crown occupies the 4 o'clock position to prevent it from chafing your wrist.
-The case is stainless steel and the dial window constructed from Seiko's Hardlex mineral glass for the sake of durability.
+And the design here is top-notch.
+The face itself is understated but easy to read, and the crown occupies the 4 o'clock position to prevent it from chafing your wrist.
+The case is stainless steel and the dial window is constructed from Seiko's Hardlex mineral glass for the sake of durability.